Salussola railway station

 Salussola railway station (Stazione di Salussola) is the train station serving the comune of Salussola, in the Piedmont region, northwestern Italy.
-It is the junction of the Santhià–Biella.
+It is the junction of the Santhià–Biella railway.

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 Train services are operated by Trenitalia.
 Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.

 History

 The station was opened on 8 September 1856, upon the inauguration of the Santhià–Biella railway.

 From 10 July 1951, with the end of the concession to the "Società Strade Ferrate di Biella (SFB)" company, the management of the railway line passed to the state and the exercise of the stations was assumed by Ferrovie dello Stato.

-In the year 2000, the plant management passed to Rete Ferroviaria Italiana, which is classified in the category "Bronze".
+In the year 2000, the plant management passed to Rete Ferroviaria Italiana, which classified the station under the category "Bronze".

 Features

-Two tracks of which are equipped with platforms.
+The station's two tracks are both equipped with platforms.

 Train services

 The station is served by the following service(s):